 Here is a refresher on key definitions that will help in meeting the research requirements for the C490 Final Paper.

 A mind map is an organic plan that does not require strict structure to help you take everything you know about a topic and put it onto a visual diagram in front of you.
 The information you might jot down can be what you already know about the topic through the news, social media, conversations with friends and colleagues, and previous classes you have taken.
-Mind maps are especially helpful to narrow down or mold your topic into something more specific (ex: "postpartum depression" to the "effectiveness of education programs in reducing postpartum depression").
+Mind maps are especially helpful to narrow down or mold your topic into something more specific (ex: "restorative justice" to the "effectiveness of K-12 restorative justice programs in reducing racially disproportionate discipline").